databrickslabs/discoverx/README.md

 You can also provide your [custom matching rules](#custom-rules).

-The scan will automatically classify columns where the number of matching records exceeds a [classification threshold](#classification-threshold) (95% by default).
+The scan will automatically classify columns.

 ### Example